DHRI-Curriculum/Data-and-Ethics/lessons.md

 ### If you would like some guiding questions:

+- What are some reasons you might have for anonymizing (or not) your data?
     - Would your approach differ if the responses were anonymized v. not?
+- Would you remove the data in your initially downloaded corpus?
+    - How might you be aware of the differences in the corpus you downloaded v. the most current information?
 - Would the number of tweets generated impact your decisions?
 - How might where you are at in your project (e.g. "raw" data v. "cleaned" data v. analysed) affect your choices?

+### Some additional exploration:

+- If you were collecting and/or analyzing data on folx in power, such as looking at the data from [Tweets of Congress's](https://alexlitel.github.io/congresstweets/) project, wouuld that change the way you consider your answers to the previous questions?
+- Current [ethical guidelines](https://safelab.socialwork.columbia.edu/content/ethics) from SAFE Lab at Columbia University have decided to alter the text of social media post to render it unsearchable.
+Why and when would you consider (or not) altering the collected tweets for publication?

-## Some concluding thoughts
+# Some concluding thoughts

 Data and ethics are contextually driven.
 As such, there isn’t always a risk-free approach.
 We often have to work through ethical dilemmas while thinking through information that we may not have (what are the risks of doing/not doing this work?).
-We may be approaching a moment where the question is no longer what we could do but what we should do.
+We have approached a moment where the question is no longer what we could do but what we should do.
+Given this saturated data-driven world we currently live in, there is value is pausing and consider why and what we are collecting, researching, analyzing, and understanding.
+Starting on a new project, especially one dealing with "big" data can be exciting but we now also have to first consider who does the data collected benefit and why is it important are important.

+For a set of great questions to help you think through your data exploration and project planning, please check out Kristen Hackett's Tagging the Tower post, *[What to Consider when Planning a Digital Project.](https://digitalfellows.commons.gc.cuny.edu/2019/10/30/what-to-consider-when-planning-a-digital-project/)*